 The Social Educators Association of Queensland (SEAQ) is the state professional body for social educators and community members interested in the advancement of social education and teaching Humanities and Social Sciences (HaSS).About Us

+Make our teaching as relevant as possible to students' lives.
 One way to do this is to recognise special days that are important for our society.
 To mark these days as important, many schools undertake ceremonies or actions that allow students to act out their citizenship role.